July 25th 2020 by Tyler "MoltonMontro"

 Q: How did you meet modz2much, and what was the deciding factor in choosing them as the collaborators for Russia?

 I was interested in experimenting with a collaborative project.
-I knew Justin from Pine Valley, and talked with a few other modders who were interested at the time to assemble the Russia team.
+I knew Justin from Pine Valley.
+And so, I spoke with a few other modders who were interested at the time to assemble the Russia team.

 Q: How did you come up with the storyline?